palewire/first-python-notebook/docs/src/groupby.md

 merged_prop.groupby(["contributor_firstname", "contributor_lastname", "committee_position"]).amount.sum().reset_index().sort_values("amount", ascending=False)
 ```

-If you want the top supporters or opponents alone, run those same commands with the `support` and `oppose` datasets we [filtered down to earlier](filters.md).
+If you want the top supporters or opponents alone, run those same commands with the `support` and `oppose` datasets we [filtered earlier](filters.md).
 Everything else about the commands would be the same as the first one above.

 For the supporters: